 Quick-relief medications are used only to provide rapid relief from asthma flare-ups or more serious attacks.

-These are bronchodilators that provide near-instant relief during an asthma attack.
+These are drugs that relax your airways and make it easier to breath (bronchodilators).
+They provide near-instant relief during an asthma attack.
 They are the drug of choice for treating exercise-induced attacks.
 These inhaled medications can provide relief for several hours.
 Examples include:

 Oral and Intravenous Corticosteroids